 2.6.2.
 With these figures in mind, funding assistance isn't only needed for aviation schools.
 The average U.S. wide drop out rate for Private Pilots is 70% to 80% (AOPA.ORG, 2010).
 Louisiana Tech's Private Pilot dropout rate is historically at 68.2%.
 From our research, the primary root cause of the high dropout rate is that most Americans cannot afford the price of learning to fly.
 Many of our students try to work full time, go to school full time, and then spend their week's pay on a couple hours of flight training.
 Most students quickly lose hope in flight as they cannot make enough money to afford flights and to live.
-While student loans are available, many students do not qualify due to parents' income requirements or use most of their student loan maximums will significantly help, however, if we can get aviation students more help to pay for flight, it will decrease the dropout rate and increase production (S. 1939, 2024).
+While student loans are available, many students do not qualify due to parents' income requirements or use most of their student loans to pay for classes, books, and fees.
+If we can get aviation students more help to pay for flight, it will decrease the dropout rate and increase production.